 Each of the beer halls at Oktoberfest is completely free to enter.
 There are no entrance fees, so don’t be scammed if you see something online advertising a ticket to get in.
 Just show up to Oktoberfest.
 Go to a beer hall.
 Find a seat.
 Buy a beer!

-So consider that you’re getting two pints of delicious Bavarian-brewed beer in arguably the most fun drinking setting in the world for a mere €14.
-When you look at it that way, this is actually great value.
+So consider that you’re getting two pints of delicious Bavarian-brewed beer in arguably the most fun drinking setting in the world for a mere €14 or so.
+When you look at it that way, Oktoberfest beers are actually great value.

-And with most Oktoberfest beers clocking in around 6% alcohol, it only takes a few of those big liters beers to get you singing and dancing along to the traditional Bavarian tunes being played.
+And with most Oktoberfest beers clocking in around 6% alcohol, it only takes a few of those big liters of beers to get you singing and dancing along to the traditional Bavarian tunes being played.

-Oktoberfest Beer Prices
+Oktoberfest Beer Prices 2024

 How much does a beer cost at Oktoberfest in Munich?